-1. The positive (red) and negative (black) leads that connect to the battery are located in the roadside sofa armrest base next to the converter.
-16 Ft Bambi is under front sofa on the roadside.
+1. The positive (red) and negative (black) leads that connect to the batteries are located in the roadside sofa armrest base next to the converter.

 CAUTION: The red wire must be fused with a 10-amp in-line fuse at the 12-volt positive.